 As Android phones get more powerful, it’s becoming more and more difficult to make the battery last longer.
 If the battery in your Android device is draining at a rapid rate, here are some steps you can take to make sure the power flows longer.

 Some widgets grab data every time you look at your Home screen.
-They are also notorious for failing to retrieve that data at times.
+Widgets are also notorious for failing to retrieve that data at times.
 This puts a strain on the device and the battery pays for it.
 Tap and hold any widgets you can afford to lose, and drag them to the trash.

-Enable Airplane Mode when out of signal range
+Enable Airplane Mode When Out of Signal Range

 If you interact with the screen a lot, the screen is likely using the most energy.
-Lowering the brightness under Settings > Display > Brightness can make a tremendous difference in battery life.
+Lowering the brightness under “Settings” > “Display” > “Brightness” can make a tremendous difference in battery life.